hygieia/hygieia/UI-tests/README.md

 # Hygieia℠ UI Tests

 This contains a Serenity based project for testing the Hygieia UI.
 It is important to ensure that changes made in the development process will not break existing functionality, and having a UI test suite can accomplish that.
 The foundation Serenity provides is a BDD mentality allowing the easy addition of use cases and meaningful reporting.
-It can also be easily integrated into the development pipeline.
+It can also be easily integrated into the development pipeline; the reports are mounted as a volume to the UI Test service, allowing for viewing in tools such as Jenkins and GitLab CI.

 The acceptance test suite included is based upon a Docker platform, completed by:
 * Starting up containers needed for testing